mmanhard/pain_control_app/readme.md

 By default, express will start listening on port **3000**.
 If you need to use a different one, enter `export PORT=PORT_NUM`, where `PORT_NUM` is the desired port number, prior to starting up the server.

+**NOTEE**: The production version of the app will automatically redirect HTTP requests to HTTPS.
+If you would like to test the production version of the app locally, you'll need to tell express that the environment is a development
+environment: `export NODE_ENV=development`.
+Do this prior to start up the server.

 #### Deployment